ahadali2004/heart-disease/README.md

 ❤️ Heart Disease Prediction using Machine Learning
-📌 Project Overview

-This project aims to build a machine learning model that predicts whether a person is at risk of heart disease based on medical attributes.
-Using the UCI Heart Disease dataset, the model analyzes key health indicators and provides accurate predictions to assist in early diagnosis.
+This project demonstrates how Machine Learning can be used to predict whether a person is at risk of heart disease based on medical data.
+The model analyzes various health indicators and classifies patients into risk categories to support early diagnosis and decision-making.

+The dataset used is the UCI Heart Disease dataset, which includes important features such as age, sex, chest pain type, cholesterol levels, resting blood pressure, and maximum heart rate.

-📊 Dataset
+📊 Project Overview
+Feature	Details
+Project Type	Machine Learning / Classification
+Model Used	Logistic Regression, Decision Tree

-Source: UCI Heart Disease Dataset (Kaggle)
+Data Source	UCI Heart Disease Dataset (Kaggle) Language	Python
+Objective	Predict whether a person has heart disease
+🛠 Technologies Used

+Python

+Pandas

+NumPy

+Matplotlib

+Seaborn

+Scikit-learn

+Google Colab

+🚀 Project Workflow
+1. Data Collection

+Loaded the dataset from Kaggle

+Structured data using Pandas

+2. Data Preprocessing

+Handled missing values

+Removed duplicates

+Cleaned and formatted dataset

+3. Exploratory Data Analysis (EDA)

+Analyzed feature distributions

+Created correlation heatmaps

+Identified trends and patterns

+4. Feature Selection

-Contains medical data such as:
+Selected key features such as:

 Age

-Sex

 Chest Pain Type